Technigo/project-movies/README.md

-# Project Movies 🎬💥👩‍💻✨
+# Project Movies

-A movie website built with React.js and using the router to navigate to different pages.
+A movie website built with React.js and using the router to navigate to different pages 🎬💥👩‍💻✨

 ## Code
 I've used: